containers/podman/docs/source/markdown/podman-build.1.md

 The .containerignore and .dockerignore files use the same syntax; if both are in the context directory, podman build will only use .containerignore.

-Users can specify a series of Unix shell globals in a .containerignore file to identify files/directories to exclude.
+Users can specify a series of Unix shell globs in a .containerignore file to identify files/directories to exclude.

 Podman supports a special wildcard string `**` which matches any number of